 - Cost: development from scratch can get pricey.

-- Maintenance: to keep the theme’s scalability and performance on a high level, you will need professional developers.
+- Maintenance: To keep the theme’s scalability and performance on a high level, you will need to .

 - Time: the development of a custom theme requires a lot of time, so get ready for this.

-If you want the store to represent your brand and function in accordance with the needs of your shoppers, we highly recommend investing into development of a custom Magento 2 theme.
+If you want the store to represent your brand and function in accordance with the needs of your shoppers, we highly recommend investing in the.

 Here are the top 7 things to consider to create a converting and efficient theme.